oraichain/myduckserver/README.md

 ### HTAP Setup

 With MyDuck's powerful analytics capabilities, you can create an HTAP (Hybrid Transactional/Analytical Processing) system where high-frequency data writes are directed to a standard MySQL instance, while analytical queries are handled by a MyDuck Server instance.
-Follow our [HTAP setup instructions](docs/tutorial/htap-setup.md) to easily set up an HTAP demonstration.
+Follow our HTAP setup instructions based on [ProxySQL](docs/tutorial/htap-proxysql-setup.md) or [MariaDB MaxScale](docs/tutorial/htap-maxscale-setup.md) to easily set up an HTAP demonstration.

 ## 💡 Contributing